Pkcs11Interop/Pkcs11Interop/doc/06_FAQ.md

 To safely use Pkcs11Interop in a multi-threaded application, follow these four rules:

-1. **Use a Single Library Instance**: Under normal circumstances, load the PKCS#11 library only once per process and reuse the `IPkcs11Library` instance across all threads.
+1. **Use a single library instance**
+   Under normal circumstances, load the PKCS#11 library only once per process and reuse the `IPkcs11Library` instance across all threads.
-2. **Set AppType to MultiThreaded**: When loading the PKCS#11 library, set the `appType` parameter to `AppType.MultiThreaded`.
+2. **Set AppType to MultiThreaded**
+   When loading the PKCS#11 library, set the `appType` parameter to `AppType.MultiThreaded`.
 This instructs the PKCS#11 library to handle any required locking internally, so you don't need to manage it yourself.
-3. **Maintain a Main Session**: After loading the PKCS#11 library, open a session (referred to as the main session), log in to this session, and keep it open.
+3. **Maintain a main session**
+   After loading the PKCS#11 library, open a session (referred to as the main session), login into this session, and keep it open.
 All PKCS#11 sessions share the same login state, so as long as the main session is open and logged in, all sessions (both existing and newly created) will be logged in.
+4. **Create multiple separate sessions**
-4. **Create Separate Sessions**: Always create a new session for each cryptographic operation, regardless of the thread.
+   Always create a new session for each cryptographic operation, regardless of the thread.
 Ensure to close the session once it is no longer needed.

 ## Can I use a certificate from Pkcs11Interop for SSL connections?